-ALL students are subject to the new code of conduct, however due to the nature of SEND we are legally obligated to make reasonable adjustments for those with SEND.
+ALL students are subject to the code of conduct, however due to the nature of SEND we are legally obligated to make reasonable adjustments for those with SEND.
+Where a student has an EHCP or Profile for Success, teachers are required to adapt and modify their approach to the conduct of the child based on the information within their plan and the advice of the SENDCo.

-Advice for teachers to support students with different types of special Educational needs and disabilities which might present as poor behaviour is below.e.
+Advice for teachers to support students with different types of special Educational needs and disabilities which might present as poor behaviour is below.
 However, if a student with SEND is showing poor behaviour and this is not related to SEND or appropriate strategies have been used and the student does not respond then the student will be sanction in line with the code of conduct policy.
 This advice is to support not penalise students for behaviour beyond their control due to a diagnosis.
 This is not an exhaustive list but a guide to possible situations.

-Diagnosis Often presents in classroom as: Strategies: Example wording.
-Examples when it might then go onto W1/W3 ASD Can come across rude Rigid thinking Their own strong sense of right and wrong Daydreams without realising Give thinking time Allow time to process instructions If no time to listen to their point of view, ask them to write it down so you can read it Friendly reminders to be on task/check ins I understand you feel this is wrong, but I need to teach the lesson.
-Write down what you feel on this paper and I will read it once I have got everyone started on a task.
+Diagnosis Often presents in Strategies Example wording Examples when it might then go classroom as onto W1/W3 ASD Can come across rude Give thinking time "I understand you feel this is wrong, but I need to teach the WI Student has had one or two Rigid thinking Allow time to process instructions lesson.
+Write down what you feel on this paper and I will read it friendly check ins but is still off task and does not seem to be trying to Their own strong sense of right and wrong If no time to listen to their point of view, ask them to write it down so you can read it once I have got everyone started on a task.
 I do want to know what you think, Adam.
-Thank you" W1 Student has had one or two friendly check ins but is still off task and does not seem to be trying to help themselves to stay on task.
-W3 Student continues to argue After thinking time still does not complete task asked ADD/ODD Can come across rude Try to ask not tell/command "Please take your coat off, I will be back in two minutes to check.
-Thank you, Adam."
-W1 Student has had one or two friendly check ins but is still
+Thank help themselves to stay on task.
+W3 Daydreams without realising , Friendly reminders to be on task/check ins you" Student continues to argue after thinking time still and does not complete task asked ODD Can come across rude Try to ask not tell/command "Please take your coat off, I will be back in two minutes to check.
+WI Student has had one or two Brain tells them to avoid authority Give time to complete a request Thank you, Adam." friendly check ins but is still off task